-Also, it’s important to have more than 1 shampoo in the shower with you so that you can alternate between the two.
+It’s important to have more than 1 shampoo in the shower with you too so that you can alternate between them which helps to accommodate your hair’s changing needs.
 The reason for this is that you don’t want your hair to get too comfortable with 1 shampoo.

 Our bodies can become immune to products if they are overused.

 Have you ever noticed that your hair feels different in the summer compared to the winters?
 Weather and climate can be a big influence on your hair condition and its performance.

 So, continually switching your shampoo every 4-6 washes is a good option to keep your hair in its best shape and condition.

 Don’t go crazy with the number of shampoos you have in your shower, keep it simple, moisturizing and or protecting are the 2 most necessary components for any good shampoo.